Alejandro Domínguez (footballer, born 1981)

-Alejandro Damián Domínguez (born 10 June 1981), also known as Chori, is an Argentine retired footballer who played as an attacking midfielder or a second striker.
+Alejandro Damián Domínguez (born 10 June 1981), also known as Chori, is an Argentine former professional footballer who played as an attacking midfielder or a second striker.
+Emerged from Quilmes's youth academy, Domínguez had notable stints at River Plate, Zenit and Olympiacos.

 Career

 Early career

 After playing for second league club Quilmes, Domínguez, nicknamed 'Chorí' since he was a teenager, joined Argentine giants River Plate, winning the Clausura three consecutive times with the club.

 Rubin Kazan

 Scouted by several European clubs, he ended up signing for Russian side Rubin Kazan, in 2004.
 During 2006 pre-season Rubin tried to sell him, but they were not satisfied with the amount offered for him and decided to keep him.